CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellweave/Stormcraft/Stormcraft.md

 - Manipulate storms.
 - Control the weather

-#### Fellcraft Combination: Stormcraft
+#### Fellweave Combination: Stormcraft

-This Fellcraft can only be accessed by users with a specialization in Galecraft, Hydrocraft, and Electrocraft.
-The lowest dice total of the required Fellcraft will be used for this Fellcraft.
+This Fellweave can only be accessed by users with a specialization in Galecraft, Hydrocraft, and Electrocraft.
+The lowest dice total of the required Fellweave will be used for this Fellweave.

 #### Specialization: The Storm Dragon